-Again the NAPT is attempting to be transparent in terms of providing a consistent view of the session to each end, using a symmetric binding of a local address and port pair to an external address and port pair.
+Again the NAPT is attempting to be transparent in terms of providing a consistent view of the session to each end, using a symmetric binding of as local address and port pair to an external address and port pair.

-A reasonable question to ask is: Why should NAPTs bother with port translation?
-Are straight address translations not enough?
-Surprisingly, NATs can be relatively profligate with addresses.
+Its a reasonable question to ask as to why should NAPTs bother with port translation?
+Aren't straight address translations enough?
+Surprisingly NATs can be relatively profligate with addresses.
 If each TCP session from the same local host is assigned a different and unique external pool address, then the peak address demands on the external address pool could readily match or exceed the number of local hosts, in which case the NAT could be consuming more public addresses than if there were no NAT at all!
 NAPTs allow concurrent outgoing sessions to be distinguished by the combination of the mapped address and mapped port value.
-In this way each unique external pool address may be used for up to 65,535 concurrent mapped sessions.
+In this way each unique external pool address may be used for up to 65535 concurrent mapped sessions.

-For a while the terminology distinction between NATs and NAPTs was considered important, but this has faded over time.
-For the remainder of this article we use current terminology, and look at NATs and NAPTs together and refer to them collectively as "NATs."
+For a while the terminology distinction between NATs and NAPTs was considered important, but this had faded over time.
+For the remainder of this article we'll use current terminology, and look at NATs and NAPTs together and refer to them collectively as "NATs".

-NAT Behaviour
+3. NAT Behaviour

-The use of NATs involves two basic issues: One is that NATs make applications "brittle" in that NATs support a particular style of application operation, and if the application deviates in any way from this style then the application no longer works.
-The second is of much more concern, and that is that NATs differ from each other in quite fundamental ways.
+There are two quite basic issues about the use of NATs.
+One is that NATs make applications "brittle" in that NATs support a particular style of application operation, and if the application deviates in any from this style then the application no longer works.
+The second is much more of a concern, and that is that NATs differ from each other in quite fundamental ways.
 What works across one NAT may not work at all for another class of NAT.
 It has also been reported that NATs differ not only on a vendor-by-vendor basis, but even on a model-by-model basis within a single vendor's range of NAT units.
 The implication here is that such differences of behaviour become a matter for discovery by applications rather than something applications can predict in advance.
 This section explores this behavioural aspects of NATs in further detail.

-Symmetry and Sessions
+3.1 Symmetry and Sessions

-NATs can manage address mapping in numerous ways, and many implementations of NATs use a form of binding termed a "symmetric" binding.
+There are a number of ways that NATs can manage address mapping, and many implementations of NATs use a form of binding termed a "symmetric" binding.

 A symmetric binding is where the mapping of a local address to a public address is exclusively tied to the destination address used in the initial trigger outgoing packet for the lifetime of the binding.
-Incoming external packets with the mapped public address as their destination are translated to the local address only if the source address of the incoming packet matches the destination address of the original mapping.
+Incoming external packets with the mapped public address as their destination are only translated to the local address if the source address of the incoming packet matches the destination address of the original mapping.
 Multiple sessions to different public hosts may use the same mapped public address, or may use different public addresses for each session.
-This mapping is "endpoint" sensitive.
-Symmetric NATs represent a restricted model of operation, where each NAT binding represents a window through the NAT that is visible only to the destination host (Figure 5).

-By comparison, a full-cone NAT allows any external host to use this opened window, where all incoming packets addressed to the mapped external address are translated to the mapped internal address and forwarded through the NAT.
-Symmetric NATs represent the most restrictive form of behaviour, whereas full-cone NATs represent a far more permissive mode of operation.
+This mapping is "end-point" sensitive.
+Symmetric NATs represent a restricted model of operation, where each NAT binding represents a window through the NAT that is only visible to the destination host (Figure 5).
+By comparison, a "full cone" NAT allows any external host to use this opened window, where all incoming packets addressed to the mapped external address will be translated to the mapped internal address and forwarded through the NAT.
+Symmetric NATs represent the most restrictive form of behaviour, while full cone NATs represent a far more permissive mode of operation.